3dbeb41841bfbfcc24d55143816cf7f1/Mongoose-Associations/assoc.md

 ## Step 1

-* start with a fake example
-* a scenario of many to many
+* explore the different approaches to modeling relationships with short examples

 ## Step 2

-* add something to our existing example
+* add some relations to our existing Todos app

 ## Step 3

-* prepare to build your own CRUD app!
+* be prepared to build your own CRUD app :white_check_mark: